Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020: House

 On March 4, 2020, the bill passed the House on an overwhelming 415–2 vote.
 Only two members, both Republicans, voted against the legislation: Representative Andy Biggs of Arizona and Representative Ken Buck of Colorado.

 On the House floor shortly before the vote on the bill, Democratic Representative Nita Lowey, the sponsor of the bill and the chairwoman of the House Appropriations Committee, said, "While we all ardently hope that this public health emergency does not worsen, House Democrats will not hesitate to act again if we must augment this funding with more resources."

 During the vote on the measure in the House, Republican Representative Matt Gaetz of Florida wore a gas mask on the House floor.
 Gaetz told journalists that "members of congress are human petri dishes."
 Gaetz received criticism from Representative Bobby Rush for "making light" of the coronavirus pandemic, and also from Walter Shaub, the former director of the United States Office of Government Ethics, who stated "Matt Gaetz mocked fear over the coronavirus."

 Senate

 On March 5, 2020, the bill passed the Senate by a 96–1 vote.
 Three senators—Senator Bernie Sanders of Vermont, Senator Elizabeth Warren of Massachusetts, and Senator Mike Enzi of Wyoming—did not vote.
 Sanders was campaigning for the 2020 Democratic nomination for president, while Warren ended her own campaign for the Democratic nomination the same day.

 The lone Senator to vote against the bill was Rand Paul of Kentucky.
 Paul had proposed an amendment that would have offset some of the coronavirus funding with cuts to State Department Cultural Exchange programs and USAID.
 Paul threatened to block the coronavirus legislation if his amendment did not receive a vote.
-The amendment failed on a 80–16 vote.
+The amendment failed on an 80–16 vote.